-1. Inform the applicant in writing, which may be by electronic means, of the reasons for any refusal to register a trademark.

-2. Provide the applicant with an opportunity to respond to correspondence from the competent authorities, and to appeal and file a judicial challenge to any final refusal to register a trademark.

-3. provide an opportunity to oppose the registration of a trademark or request the cancellation of a trademark; (16)
+- 1. Inform the applicant in writing, which may be by electronic means, of the reasons for any refusal to register a trademark. - (2) Provide the applicant with an opportunity to respond to correspondence from the competent authorities, and to appeal and file a judicial challenge to any final refusal to register a trademark. - 3. provide an opportunity to oppose the registration of a trademark or request the cancellation of a trademark; 16f

-(16) For greater certainty, cancellation for the purposes of this section may be carried out through revocation, invalidation or numbering procedures in accordance with the applicable legislation of bath parties
+&lt;sup>16 For greater certainty, cancellation for the purposes of this section may be carried out through revocation, invalidation or numbering procedures in accordance with the applicable legislation of both parties

-4. Administrative decisions in opposition and revocation proceedings shall be in writing, which may be provided electronically.
+Administrative decisions in opposition and revocation proceedings مسعببة shall be in writing, which may be provided بالوسائل electronically.

-Article 10.16.
 Electronic Trademark System